Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * P10 means use Z motor stall detection as the Z probe trigger.
 * P11 means a scanning Z probe with an analog output (supported from RRF 3.5.0-beta.4).
 Such probes must be calibrated before use (see M558.1).

-Z probe types 4, 6 and 7 (used in RRF 2.x) are no longer supported.
+Probe types 4, 6 and 7 (used in RRF 2.x) are no longer supported.
 Instead, use type 5 (filtered digital) or 8 (unfiltered digital) and use the C parameter to specify the input.

+Probes connected to Duet 3 expansion or tool boards are limited to types 8 and 9.
+Firmware 3.5 also supports type 11.

+Only one Type 2 probe can be configured, and if using Duet 3 then it must be connected to the Duet 3 main board, not to a CAN-connected expansion or tool board.

 M558 with P parameter deletes the existing probe with that K number (if any) and creates a new Z probe.
 This resets the G31 values for that probe to default values.

-If your Z probe is connected to the Z endstop input, **in RRF 3.0 on Duet 2 boards only** (not in RRF 3.01 and later, and not in RRF 3.0 on Duet 3), that input is by default pre-assigned to be used by the Z endstop, so you must free it up first with `M574 Z0 P"nil"`.
+**In RRF 3.0 on Duet 2 boards only** (not in RRF 3.01 and later, and not in RRF 3.0 on Duet 3), if your Z probe is connected to the Z endstop input, that input is by default pre-assigned to be used by the Z endstop, so you must free it up first with `M574 Z0 P"nil"`.

-Only one Type 2 probe can be configured, and if using Duet 3 then it must be connected to the Duet 3 main board, not to a CAN-connected expansion or tool board.

 The **C** parameter specifies the input pin and the optional modulation pin.
 See [Pin names](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names){target=_blank} for a list of available pins and their names to use.
 Invert the input by prefixing the input pin with ! character, when using an NPN output inductive or capacitive sensor or using an NO switch (not recommended, use a NC switch instead).
 The pullup resistor on the Z probe input is disabled by default.
 Enable it by prefixing the input pin (C parameter) with the ^ character.
 Enable pullup resistor with ^ if using Duet 2, running RRF3, using the Z probe input pin, and the probe type is a switch or BLTouch.